Boom bap: The decline of boom bap

 Due to much tighter copyright laws in the United States and around the world in recent years, the accessibility for sampling and regenerating sounds based on other's work has become increasingly difficult.
 Some modern artists working for large record labels enjoy production budgets that permit them to pay to use others' work.
 However, this limits home-grown music production and thus leads hip hop enthusiasts to other more accessible forms of hip hop.
-Artists gravitated away from sampling due to financial and career risks.
+Artists moved away from sampling due to financial and career risks.
 One's creative ability can also be impacted when choosing to sample within a song.
 Hence, an overall drive for new content has emerged in the music industry.

 Phillip Mlynar states that in the modern world "the notion of tagging something as boom bap has become more of a backhanded compliment.
 The phrase is frequently applied to East Coast hip hop to suggest that its architects are dated and trading on former glories".

 In the London music scene boom bap is well known for its "hard bass drum" and "snapping snare", but it is commonly associated with "old school" tracks.